truongpx396/mantu-new-wiki/mobile_erp/development/foundation/architecture.md

 # 2. Shared Code Strategy
 ## <span style='color:#e67e22;'> Solution structure </span>
-The IT Mobile Factory is relying on the **.Net Ecosystem** with [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) and [Xamarin](https://docs.microsoft.com/en-us/xamarin/cross-platform/) in order to maximize the amount of shared code across different mobile platforms.
+> The IT Mobile Factory is relying on the **.Net Ecosystem** with [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) and [Xamarin](https://docs.microsoft.com/en-us/xamarin/cross-platform/) in order to maximize the amount of shared code across different mobile platforms.
+{.is-info}

 The implementation of the **View** and its associated logic management domain, the **Presenter** or **ViewModel**, are directly related to the SDK of different mobile framework.